descoped/helidon-application-base/README.md

 # Application Server Base

-Helidon Application is a simple framework that solves:

-* Application services with Lifecycle management
-* Application deployment
-* Application bootstrap with Helidon WebServer
+A tiny non-intrusive library that bootstraps your Helidon WebServer with Application services.

 ## Example of use